-As mentioned previously, DMAFB has numerous restricted areas, MOAs, MTRs, and ATCAA available for use by DMAFB and visiting units.
-Air traffic is coordinated with the FAA, which maintains staff at DMAFB, and each scheduling agency has a separate Letter of Agreement with the Albuquerque Air Route Traffic Control Center (ARTCC).
-MTRs typically used by ANG/OSB and other visiting units include VR-259, 260, 263, and 268/7/9.
-MTRs, ATCAA, and MOAs expected to be used during Total Force training activities are presented in Figure 2-2.
-The Morenci, Ruby, Fuzzy, Outlaw, Reserve, and Jackal MOAs and the VR-263 MTR are managed by the 162 WG.
+7 As mentioned previously, DMAFB has numerous restricted areas, MOAs, MTRs, and ATCAA 8 available for use by DMAFB and visiting units.
+Air traffic is coordinated with the FAA, which 9 maintains staff at DMAFB, and each scheduling agency has a separate Letter of Agreement 10 with the Albuquerque Air Route Traffic Control Center (ARTCC).
+MTRs typically used by 11 ANG/OSB and other visiting units include VR-259, 260, 263, and 268/7/9.
+MTRs, ATCAA, and 12 MOAs expected to be used during Total Force training activities are presented in Figure 2-2.
+13 The Morenci, Ruby, Fuzzy, Outlaw, Reserve, and Jackal MOAs and the VR-263 MTR are 14 managed by the 162 FW.
 The 355 FW manages the Tombstone MOA.
-The 56th Fighter Wing out of Luke Air Force Base (AFB) manages the Sells MOA, Restricted Airspace R-2305, and other airspace over the BMGR-East.
+The 56th Fighter Wing 15 out of Luke Air Force Base (AFB) manages the Sells MOA, Restricted Airspace R-2305, and 16 other airspace over the BMGR-East.
 The USMC Air Station Yuma manages the BMGR-West.
-U.S. Army Fort Huachuca manages the Mustang MOA.
-Air-to-ground target ranges located on BMGR, which is managed by Luke AFB, are used for live and inert ordnance delivery training.
-Airspace over the Cabeza Prieta National Wildlife Refuge (CPNWR) is also considered part of the BMGR; however, no targets are located on the CPNWR.
+17 U.S. Army Fort Huachuca manages the Mustang MOA.
+Air-to-ground target ranges located on 18 BMGR, which is managed by Luke AFB, are used for live and inert ordnance delivery training.
+19 Airspace over the Cabeza Prieta National Wildlife Refuge (CPNWR) is also considered part of 20 the BMGR; however, no targets are located on the CPNWR.

 Some of the slower aircraft (e.g., A-10, C-130, and helicopters) use the A-10 Low-Altitude Tactical Navigation (LATN) area to transit to/from DMAFB and BMGR.
-Visiting aircraft and DMAFB host aircraft fly in this LATN in the same manner.
+All aircraft using this LATN must follow the rules described in DMAFB standard flying procedures and AFI 13-12 LAFBSUP 1.
+The BMGR's availability for munitions delivery is often a limiting factor for training.